GovCompass

 continuous monitoring

-Ongoing observation of a deployed system's performance, drift, fairness and usage against thresholds with named owners — the control that matches AI's speed and scale.
+Ongoing observation of a deployed system's performance, drift, fairness and usage against thresholds with named owners.
+It is the control that matches AI's speed and scale.

 D

-Processing only data that is adequate, relevant and necessary — in ML, implemented through pseudonymisation, feature selection, synthetic data and privacy-enhancing techniques.
+Processing only data that is adequate, relevant and necessary.
+In ML it is implemented through pseudonymization, feature selection, synthetic data and privacy-enhancing techniques.

 data poisoning

-An attack that corrupts training data so the model learns attacker-chosen behaviour; a core adversarial-ML threat to the data pipeline.
+An attack that corrupts training data so the model learns attacker-chosen behavior; a core adversarial-ML threat to the data pipeline.

 datasheet